Null semigroup

 In mathematics, a null semigroup (also called a zero semigroup) is a semigroup with an absorbing element, called zero, in which the product of any two elements is zero.
 If every element of a semigroup is a left zero then the semigroup is called a left zero semigroup; a right zero semigroup is defined analogously.

-According to Clifford and Preston, "In spite of their triviality, these semigroups arise naturally in a number of investigations."
+According to A. H. Clifford and G. B. Preston, "In spite of their triviality, these semigroups arise naturally in a number of investigations."

 Null semigroup

 Let S be a semigroup with zero element 0.
 Then S is called a null semigroup if xy = 0 for all x and y in S.

 Cayley table for a null semigroup

 Let S = {0, a, b, c} be (the underlying set of) a null semigroup.
 Then the Cayley table for S is as given below:

 Left zero semigroup

 A semigroup in which every element is a left zero element is called a left zero semigroup.
 Thus a semigroup S is a left zero semigroup if xy = x for all x and y in S.